http://www.dianeravitch.com/ This is a link to

 Program is one of the instructional delivery approaches under the alternative

 program.
 For more information, please visit http://www.cde.ca.gov/sp/el/ip.

-Welcome to my blog.
+Welcome to my event page.
 I hope you find some interest in my posts.